-What makes a successful scholar – Is private tutoring enough?
-(Part 2)
+Is private tutoring enough? : What makes a successful scholar (Part 2)

-Others will say that independent school pupils are more likely to pay thousands of pounds for private tuition, parents are more likely to invest additional time in furthering their child’s education through extra-curricula activities and supported homework time, thereby giving them a more competitive advantage when compared to state school pupils.
+Others will say that independent school pupils are more likely to pay thousands of pounds for private tutoring, and parents are more likely to invest additional time in furthering their child’s education through extra-curricula activities and supported homework time, thereby giving them a more competitive advantage when compared to state school pupils.

 But more is needed to explain why some state school students still go on to achieve top grades at GCSE or A-level despite having good to a relatively ‘poor’ school.
 It doesn’t explain why some top school students fail to get good grades.